 If you’re interested in investing in real estate, investing through your S-corporation does not yield any benefit for rental income and appreciation and would probably hurt you more than it helps.
 That’s because an S-corporation is still subject to tax on gains when you distribute property.
 This is why most tax advisors do not recommend buying real property in your S-corporation (or corporation for that matter.)

 Businesses with multiple members may find the single class of stock requirements too restrictive since distributions need to be taken out of the business pro-rata.
 Any disproportionate distributions could be viewed as a second class of stock which would terminate your S-corporation election immediately.
+One way to reap the S-corp tax benefits is use a holding company that owns your joint venture.

 If you have a day job that pays you W-2 salary, you are already paying payroll taxes which reduces your self-employment tax burden.
 We’ve seen scenarios where a client inadvertently elects S-corporation status, but they aren’t saving on self-employment taxes because they already pay payroll taxes.
 They could end up paying more employer payroll taxes that they would not have paid if they remained a sole-proprietorship.